 Try the following easy prep tips for creating recipes with dried or canned garbanzo beans...

 Brace yourself, there are about a bazillion different ways to cook and prep garbanzo beans!
-In fact, there are so many options that it can seem a bit daunting to even know where to start when it comes to cooking chickpeas.
-That’s why I’m covering them all, simply scroll down, choose your cooking method of choice and follow the directions!
+In fact, there are so many options that it can seem a bit daunting to even know where to start when it comes to how to cook chickpeas.
+That's why I'm covering them all, simply scroll down, choose your cooking method of choice and follow the directions!